The Life of Chuck: Production

 In July 2020, Stephen King's novella "The Life of Chuck" was optioned by Darren Aronofsky's production company, Protozoa Pictures.
 However, in May 2023, it was announced director Mike Flanagan would adapt the story, with Tom Hiddleston and Mark Hamill set to star and with Protozoa no longer involved.
-Flanagan had previously helmed adaptations of King's novels including Gerald's Game (2017) and Doctor Sleep (2019).
+FilmNation Entertainment had joined the adaptation as co-producer and would handle international distribution sales to the adaptation.
+Flanagan had previously helmed adaptations of King's novels, including Gerald's Game (2017) and Doctor Sleep (2019).

 Filming

 Filming began in Alabama in October 2023, during the 2023 SAG-AFTRA strike, under a SAG-AFTRA interim agreement.
-Deadline Hollywood reported Chiwetel Ejiofor, Karen Gillan and Jacob Tremblay had been added to the cast.
+Deadline Hollywood reported Chiwetel Ejiofor, Karen Gillan, and Jacob Tremblay had been added to the cast.
 Flanagan announced the full cast on his social media a few days later.
 Filming wrapped on November 16, 2023.

 In December 2023, it was revealed that Flanagan would also serve as editor, as he had done in his previous films.
 In April 2024, the Newton Brothers, frequent collaborators of Flanagan, were announced to be serving as composers.